 Explore the Famous Castles of German Royalty

 Many visitors traveling to Germany have at least one or two historic castles they’d like to experience up close.
-With so many German Schlosses throughout the country, it can seem difficult to decide where to start, so use this guide to learn about the most famous, awe-inspiring castles and where you can find them.
+With so many German Schlosses throughout the country, it can seem difficult to decide where to start.
+Read on to learn about the most famous, awe-inspiring castles of Germany and where you can find them.